dproc96/avaiability-calendar-react/README.md

 });
 ```

+### User Experience

+As a first time user I will see the blank calendar showing the current month with any days before today disabled.
+When I click on a day, the color of the day will change to the calendar's primary color and I can start adding times.

+When I click on a time, the color will also change to the primary color to indicate availability.

+After adding times to a given day, if I click another day that becomes the selected day.
+Any days where I have indicated availability will appear in the calendar's secondary color.
+If I hover my cursor over the day it will show the ranges I've indicated.

+When I have selected some times, I can click "Add Selected Times to Multiple Days" and until I hit "Done" whenever I click a day it will add the given times to that day automatically (example, I can quickly add 9:00 to 5:00 for every day of the week).

 ### Customizing the Calendar

 Currently, you are able to customize the primary color, secondary color, font color, font size, font family, start time and end time: